-Applications pursuant to sections 94(1) and 118(1) of the Land Title Act are to be made to the Surveyor General and must contain the information outlined in the Application Checklist (http://www.ltsa.ca/cms/application-checklist).
-Applications should be submitted through the Electronic Filing System (EFS).
+Applications pursuant to sections 94(1) and 118(1) of the Land Title Act are to be made to the Surveyor General and must contain the information outlined in the application checklist.
+Applications are to be submitted through myLTSA.

 An applicant must be sure of the facts relevant to the application and must explain why the present natural boundary is in a different location than indicated on the plan on which the present title is based.
 At times, it will be necessary to explain any artificial, man-made interference with the natural boundary and provide historical evidence in support of that explanation.
 The onus is upon the land surveyor to provide conclusive evidence to support the application.